pure-css/pure-site/README.md

 the CDN.

-**Note:** The steps to install the npm dependencies and link pure using Bower do *note* have to be run each time you start the server.
-Also, you can clean the server running and rebuilt `pure` via `grunt` and you'll see the changes in your browser after refreshing!
+**Note:** The steps to install the npm dependencies and link pure using Bower do *not* have to be run each time you start the server.
+Also, you can leave the server running and rebuild `pure` via `grunt` and you'll see the changes in your browser after refreshing!